-The terms of the Series 2009 Preferred Stock provide that it may be converted into common stock under three different scenarios.
-First, the Series 2009 Preferred Stock may be converted at the holder's option, on any dividend payment date, at the option of the holder, into shares of common stock based on a conversion rate determined by dividing \$1,000 by \$5.50, plus cash in lieu of fractional shares and subject to anti-dilution adjustments (the "Series 2009 Conversion Rate").
-Second, on or after June 1, 2012, Summit may, at its option, on any dividend payment date, convert some or all of the Series 2009 Preferred Stock into shares of Summit's common stock at the applicable Series 2009 Conversion Rate.
-Summit may exercise this conversion right if, for 20 trading days within any period of 30 consecutive trading dates during the six months immediately preceding the conversion, the closing price of the common stock exceeds 135% of \$5.50.
-Third, after ten years, on June 1, 2019, all remaining outstanding shares of the Series 2009 Preferred Stock will be converted at the applicable Series 2009 Conversion Rate.
-Adjustments to the Series 2009 Conversion Rate will be made in the event of a stock dividend, stock split, reclassification, reorganization, merger or other similar transaction.
+The terms of the Series 2009 Preferred Stock provided that it may have been converted into common stock under three different scenarios.
+First, the Series 2009 Preferred Stock may have been converted at the holder's option, on any dividend payment date, at the option of the holder, into shares of common stock based on a conversion rate determined by dividing \$1,000 by \$5.50, plus cash in lieu of fractional shares and subject to anti-dilution adjustments (the "Series 2009 Conversion Rate").
+Second, on or after June 1, 2012, Summit may have, at its option, on any dividend payment date, converted some or all of the Series 2009 Preferred Stock into shares of Summit's common stock at the applicable Series 2009 Conversion Rate.
+Summit could have exercised this conversion right if, for 20 trading days within any period of 30 consecutive trading dates during the six months immediately preceding the conversion, the closing price of the common stock exceeded 135% of \$5.50.
+Third, after ten years, on June 1, 2019, all remaining outstanding shares of the Series 2009 Preferred Stock would have been converted at the applicable Series 2009 Conversion Rate.
+Adjustments to the Series 2009 Conversion Rate would have been made in the event of a stock dividend, stock split, reclassification, reorganization, merger or other similar transaction.